 - Moving from side to side

-- Flapping their wings (or waving your arms)
+- Flapping their wings

 How To Keep Your Parrot Healthy

+Pellet foods are believed to offer a more balanced diet for parrots.
 However, parrots can be picky about their food.
-Pellets, despite being healthy, aren’t always the most enticing option.
+Pellets, although healthy, aren’t always the most enticing option.

-- Tell it about your day and teach it new words
+- Tell it about your day and teach it new words.

 Where Can I Take My Parrot To Fly?